- 1. Lambda Expression Python

 - A print statement like print(“Hello”)

-Other things like an assignment statement cannot be provided as an expression to a lambda, because it does not return anything, not even None.
+Other things like an assignment statement cannot be provided as an expression to Python lambda because it does not return anything, not even None.

-Like we’ve seen so far, a lambda expression may take arguments, and takes one expression.
+Like we’ve seen so far, Python lambda expressions may take arguments, and takes one expression.
 The value of this expression is what it returns after evaluating.
-A lambda expression isn’t necessary, but it’s handy in certain situations.
+Lambda expression Python isn’t necessary, but it’s handy in certain situations.
 These are:

-1. When you have only a single statement to execute in your function
+1. When you have only a single statement to execute in your Python Lambda function

 Suppose we want to print a Hello in the body of a function printhello().
 In this function’s body, we have only one line of code.